nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 The default evaluation metrics configurations can be found in `nuscenes/eval/detection/configs/detection_cvpr_2019.json`.

 ## Leaderboard
-nuScenes will maintain a single leaderboard for the detection task.
+nuScenes will maintain a single leaderboard for the lidar segmentation task.
 For each submission the leaderboard will list method aspects and evaluation metrics.
 Method aspects include input modalities (lidar, radar, vision), use of map data and use of external data.
 To enable a fair comparison between methods, the user will be able to filter the methods by method aspects.

-We define three such filters here which correspond to the tracks in the nuScenes detection challenge.
 Methods will be compared within these tracks and the winners will be decided for each track separately.
 Furthermore, there will also be an award for novel ideas, as well as the best student submission.